benshi97/autoSKZCAM/README.md

 - `autoSKZCAM` is powered by [QuAcc](https://github.com/Quantum-Accelerators/quacc) and provides pre-made surface chemistry workflows that can be efficiently dispatched (and restarted) anywhere: locally, HPC, the cloud, or any combination thereof.

+## Citation and Reproducing Data

+If you use `autoSKZCAM` in your work, please cite it as follows:

+- An accurate and efficient framework for predictive insights into ionic surface chemistry, [arXiv:2412.17204](https://arxiv.org/abs/2412.17204)

+This repository features the underlying code to power and perform the calculations found in the above work, using the CO on MgO(001) system as an example.

+In the companion repository found at [benshi97/Data_autoSKZCAM](https://github.com/benshi97/Data_autoSKZCAM), we have compiled the data and outputs for **all** of the calculations in [arXiv:2412.17204](https://arxiv.org/abs/2412.17204) with detailed explanation/codes for analysing and reproducing **all** the outcomes.

 ## Installation

 For local development of the code: